cesarderio/Scripts/README.md

    ./script_name.sh
    ```

+*> Note: PowerShell, Python, etc. scripts will be executed according to their respective conventions or guidelines.*

-> Note: Some scripts may require elevated permissions.
-Ensure you understand what the script does before using `sudo`.
+*> Note: Some scripts may require elevated permissions.
+Ensure you understand what the script does before using `sudo`.*

 ## Contributing